kevwan/stream/readme.md

 ## Why we have this repo

-`mapreduce` is part of [go-zero](https://github.com/zeromicro/go-zero), but a few people asked if mapreduce can be used separately.
+`stream` is part of [go-zero](https://github.com/zeromicro/go-zero), but a few people asked if `fx` (it’s called fx in go-zero) can be used separately.
 But I recommend you to use `go-zero` for many more features.

 <img src="https://files.mdnice.com/user/3840/51fe00fe-050f-4415-b8b3-e487e8577fb8.png" width="700">